The Ultimate Self-drive Golden Circle Road Trip Itinerary

 Can you drive The Golden Circle yourself?

-If you’re going to drive the route yourself, we’d recommend you save our Thorough Guide to Iceland’s Golden Circle article so you can refer to it as you go.
-It’s got lots of interesting information about the sights you’ll see, as well as some great tips and recommendations.
-This itinerary is going to focus more on actually driving the route and provide you with everything you need to know before you go.
+If you’re going to drive the route yourself, we’d recommend you check out all the stops on the Golden Circle so you don’t miss anything exciting as you go.
+We’ve included lots of interesting information about the sights you’ll see, as well as some great tips and recommendations.
+This Golden Circle road trip itinerary is going to focus more on actually driving the route and provide you with everything you need to know before you go.

 Hiring a car vs hiring a campervan